Vitamin DCouncil

 - Endocrine gland

-- Glands that regulate physiological functions in your body with the hormones they produce.
+- Ductless glands that regulate physiological functions in the body by secreting hormones directly into the bloodstream.

 - Endocrine system

-- System of glands which release hormones directly into the circulatory system to help to control metabolic activity.
-The endocrine system controls slow, long‑lasting responses to internal stimuli.
+- System of glands that release hormones directly into the circulatory system to help to control metabolic activity.
+The endocrine system controls slow, long-lasting responses to internal stimuli.

 - Endocrinology